-This Active 10 walking route is 1.6 miles long in its entirety, consisting of two to three complete Active 10s if you walk the whole route.
+This Active 10 walking route is 1 mile long in its entirety, consisting of between one and two complete Active 10s if you walk the whole route.
 However, feel free to walk as little or as much of the route as you feel able to.

-Why not give this Active 10 walking route a try next time you’re in Tunbridge Wells town centre?
+Why not give this Active 10 walking route a try next time you’re in Canterbury city centre?
 Whether its during your lunchbreak from work, or taking a break from a shopping trip, this Active 10 walking route is sure to help you move towards a healthier lifestyle.